mastertilla/Customer_Sentiment/README.md

 # Sentiment Analysis Tool
 This tool scrappes, cleans and provides the sentiment of the sentences encountered in online reviews.
-In particular, the results presentes are those of Curry's reviews on Truspilot.
+In particular, the results presented are those of Curry's reviews on Truspilot.

 ## Getting started